nemmtor/documents-management-system/README.md

 *Modular Monolith* - Production-ready structure with microservices extraction capability

+*Result pattern* - Confidence over error handling, only http layer is able to throw in order to translate to http response via HttpExceptionFilter.

 *London School Testing* - Comprehensive test coverage with strategic mocking

 ## ▶️ Running on local